-Cowpeas (Vigna Unguiculata Red Ripper) - Red Ripper cowpeas grow 24 - 36 inches tall and are a very heat and drought tolerant cowpea.
+Cowpeas (Vigna Unguiculata) - Cowpeas grow 24 - 36 inches tall and are very heat and drought tolerant.
 They are very hardy, making them an excellent choice for food plots in the southern United States.
 Deer, pheasant, turkey, quail and other wildlife eagerly seek out the foliage and grain produced by cowpeas as they grow to maturity.
 Other animals such as: cattle, hogs, poultry, goats and other upland game birds will also enjoy feeding on cowpeas.

 Cowpeas are the most heat loving legume found in the United States.
 They thrive in hot, moist climates, but are also very drought tolerant.
-Adapted to a wide range of soil types, Red Ripper cowpeas can handle sandier soils much better than Iron & Clay cowpeas.
+Adapted to a wide range of soil types, our cowpeas can handle sandier soils much better than Iron & Clay cowpeas.
 They also flower and make seed earlier than Iron & Clay.
 Commonly used by farmers for silage and as a cover crop, but also widely planted as a high protein forage.
-Red Ripper is adapted to a wide range of soils, but prefers well drained soils with a pH between 6.0 - 7.0.
+Cowpeas are adapted to a wide range of soils, but prefers well drained soils with a pH between 6.0 - 7.0.
 Like all cowpeas, they can be consumed by humans in the form of snap beans and dry beans.

 Cowpeas are perennial in USDA Zones 7 - 10, but are often grown in the midwest as an annual in USDA Zone 5 and 6.

 Seeding Rate: 30 - 90 lbs per acre

 Cowpeas are perennials in warmer climates, but are usually grown as annuals in the midwest.